ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 JavaScript indexes can be defined by a user with lower permissions than the C# indexes (admin not required).
 All other capabilities and features are the same as C# indexes.

-{INFO:Information}
-This is an experimental feature.
-You need to enable the featured by adding the following key to your [settings.json](../server/configuration/configuration-options#json) file:

-{CODE-BLOCK:json}
-{
-    ...
-    "Features.Availability": "Experimental"
-    ...
-}
-{CODE-BLOCK/}
-{INFO/}

 ## Creating  JavaScript index

 If we want to create JavaScript index we need to create an instance of our class that inherits